 Additionally, students who take 24 or more units in a term may also exercise the S/U option for the overload class.
 No more than four grades of S or U resulting from the option may appear on a student’s transcript at any one time.

 Students are permitted to repeat courses in which a grade of F is received.
-The new grade will be recorded on the permanent record and the original F will be replaced with R. Only the second grade will count in the degree GPA.
-If the course is in the student’s major or minor department, only the second grade will count in the major or minor GPA.
-Both the original F and the repeat grade will count in the composite GPA (see “Grade Point Averages”).
+A student must submit a Repeated Course form to the registrar’s office to exercise this option.
+When a course is repeated, the second grade is recorded on the academic record and the original F is replaced by R. Only the second grade is counted in the degree GPA and major or minor GPA, while both the original F and repeat grade are counted in the composite GPA (see “Grade Point Averages”).

-Students who have withdrawn from a class (W) have not completed the course and are free to take it again.
-Only the grade for the completed course will count in the degree, major, and composite GPAs.
+A student who withdraws from a class (W) has not completed the course and is free to take it again.
+Only grades for completed courses count in grade-point averages.

-To obtain an official transcript, a student must make a request in writing, giving permission to release the transcript to a third party.
-A charge of $5 (which includes tax) will be assessed for each official transcript requested.
-Additional fees will also be assessed for special shipping arrangements such as overnight delivery or fax.
-Students should be aware that transcripts will not be sent after the last day of classes until grades for the term have been posted and the academic-progress review is complete.
-Transcript requests are usually fulfilled within 3-5 days.
+To obtain an official transcript, a student must make a request through their Voyager account, giving permission to release the transcript to a third party.
+Charges for an official transcript vary according to delivery method; specific fees are explained in the Voyager transcript ordering process on the registrar’s office website.
+Students should be aware that official transcripts will not be sent after the last day of classes until grades for the term have been posted and academic progress review is complete.
+Official transcript requests are usually fulfilled within 3-5 work days.
+Students are free to use their Voyager list of courses and grades as an unofficial document in cases where an official transcript is not required.

 Official transcripts are issued only for students whose accounts with Financial Services are clear.